MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/overview-app-growth.md

 You can use one or all of the three predominant types of SaaS business growth models:

 1. **Sales-led growth**: Potential customers or “sales-qualified leads (SQLs)” interact with a sales representative or a customer success representative.
-The interaction can be at every stage of the buying journey from understanding product and your SaaS app’s features, seeing a demo to post-purchase setup and config, sales-led user onboarding, and customer success reps training to use the app.
+It can be through every stage of the buying journey.
+The interaction can start from understanding product and your SaaS app’s features, and seeing a demo.
+It can last through post-purchase setup and config, sales-led user onboarding, and customer success reps training to use the app.
 1. **Marketing-led growth**: Prospective customers sign up for a product demo after building perceived value of your product.
 They consume marketing narratives such as, advertisements, content resources such as, blogs, videos, or downloadable e-books.
 As a result, they generate a “marketing-qualified lead (MQL)” for the sales team to convert.
 Customer retention and monetization are driven by marketing channels, content, and outreach as well.
 1. **Product-led growth**: Your SaaS product itself is the main driving force behind customer acquisition, activation, retention, revenue growth, virality, and expansion.
 It's possible by offering self-serve freemium or free trial options and a straightforward frictionless onboarding process to users.
 The users can start using the product right away and experience direct product value first-hand with minimal sales, marketing, or customer success interactions on the way.
 “Product-qualified leads (PQLs)” who have experienced meaningful value using the product are the ones more likely to become paying customers either directly or through salesforce’s upsell or intervention.